 Examining these seven paradigms may appear to be unrelated to the futurological understanding of the revelation text, but in its heart, it can include how this process of understanding is.
-Just as in these 7 paradigms, one can witness the movement, attention and look from the elites and ruling structures towards the body of the society in drawing the desired future, the same process can be seen in social fields, have an inseparable link with society and how to perceive it.
-The course of sociological paradigms is more or less similar to futurology paradigms and it can be classified into 4 groups: pre-modern, modern, post-modern and trans-post-modern.
+Just as in these 7 paradigms, one can witness the movement, attention and look from the elites and ruling structures towards the body of the society in drawing the desired future, the same process can be seen in the futurist's understanding of the revelation text.
+In such a way that it is possible to distance ourselves from the existing theological structures in the interpretation and understanding of the Qur'anic surahs and accept new ways of understanding with criteria.
+(Peter Tapio, 2002: 608-610)

+In addition, as Hytanen and Tapio's paradigms showed, future studies, especially in social fields, have an inseparable link with society and how to perceive it.
+The course of sociological paradigms is more or less similar to futurology paradigms and it can be classified into 4 groups: pre-modern, modern, postmodern and trans-post-modern.
 The first period, which by the way has a long history, mainly sought to know the essence of society or the social environment under the influence of the ancient Greek thought atmosphere.